Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Results and Discussion

 We also observe the converse: some smaller or older models occasionally show slightly better $\tau_{S_f Y}$ while exhibiting weaker $\tau_{S_f X}$.
 Qualitative inspection of failures suggests these cases often reflect \emph{task noncompliance}: rather than applying the intended rubric, models may latch onto superficial transcript features that, coincidentally, correlate with higher achievement gains in this sample.
 The implication is that neither ``sounding pedagogical'' nor matching expert observation scores is sufficient evidence that the model has learned a transferable representation of effective instruction.

-We analyze whether additional test-time ``reasoning'' variants yields improvements analogous to those experienced in many complex tasks.
+We analyze whether additional test-time ``reasoning'' variants yield improvements analogous to those experienced in many complex tasks.
 Comparing paired models sharing the same base (e.g., DeepSeek-R1 vs. DeepSeek-V3.1; and similarly GPT-3.5-class vs. reasoning-oriented variants), we find \textbf{no measurable improvement} on either axis of alignment in Figure~\ref{fig:alignment}.
 Findings comparing the chain-of-thought prompt were similar.
-For classroom evaluation, additional reasoning context window alone does not appear to repair the core mismatch between model judgments and the construct that predicts learning gains.
+For classroom evaluation, additional reasoning context window alone does not appear to repair the core mismatch between model judgments and constructs that predict learning gains.